For cPanel & WHM version 68

 Install an SSL certificate

-Use either of the following methods to install certificates on your server.
+Use either of the methods below to install certificates on your server.

 - If the installation succeeds, WHM displays a confirmation message.